Steelzen/Steelzen/README.md

 ### About Me ...

- ✔ I'm an aspiring Full Stack Developer
+ ✔ I'm an aspiring Software Engineer

  ✔ I’m currently learning Machine Learning and data visualisation

- ✔ I’m looking for an opportunity for a Software Engineer

  ✔ If you have any questions or are interested in working together, please don't hesitate to reach out. 😉